 The information provided in the amended application addresses many of the deficiencies and weaknesses in the initial application, therefore the rating moves from Does Not Meet, as assigned in the May 8th report, to Partially Meets the Standard.
-The additional clarification provided by the applicant on October 17th was insufficient to meet the evaluation criterial that below grade level students will gain a year's worth of learning for each year enrolled.
-Therefore, the rating remains at partial.
+Additional clarification will be requested of the applicant.